miltonra/RomCom/docs/sphinx/source/index.rst

 RomCom User Guide
 ==========================================================================================================================================

-.. rubric:: Reduced Order Modelling via GSA/GPR, by Robert A. Milton of The University of Sheffield
+.. rubric:: Reduced Order Modelling via GSA/GPR, by Robert A. Milton and Solomon F. Brown.

 .. danger:: This documentation is currently under construction

+How about `The Python Standard Library`_

 Welcome
 ---------------

-The RomCom Python package performs Reduction of Order by Marginalization (:term:`ROM`) Computations via Global Sensitivity Analysis (:term:`GSA`) using Gaussian Process Regression (:term:`GPR`).
+The RomCom Python library performs Reduction of Order by Marginalization (:term:`ROM`) Computations via Global Sensitivity Analysis (:term:`GSA`) using Gaussian Process Regression (:term:`GPR`).
 The mathematics behind this software is covered in some detail in the following preprint
 `Milton and Brown 2025 <https://arxiv.org/abs/2501.04602>`_.